Undermozes/Mjpg-Streamer-Docker/README.md

 - **`-e EXPOSURE="auto"`**
 Sets the exposure mode to "auto".
 This parameter automatically adjusts the exposure of the video stream.

-- **`-e BACKLIGHT_COMPENSATION="on"`**
-Enables the backlight compensation feature.
-This parameter compensates for backlighting in the video stream.

-- **`-e ROTATION="0"`**
-Sets the rotation angle to 0 degrees.
-This parameter rotates the video stream by the specified angle.

-- **`-e HORIZONTAL_FLIP="false"`**
-Disables horizontal flipping of the video stream.
-This parameter prevents the video from being horizontally mirrored.

-- **`-e VERTICAL_FLIP="false"`**
-Disables vertical flipping of the video stream.
-This parameter prevents the video from being vertically mirrored.

-- **`-e POWER_LINE_FILTER="enabled"`**
-Enables the power line filter.
-This parameter filters out power line interference from the video stream.

-- **`-e GAIN="auto"`**
-Sets the gain mode to "auto".
-This parameter automatically adjusts the gain of the video stream.

-- **`-e CHROMA_GAIN_CONTROL=""`**
-This parameter controls the chroma gain of the video stream.
-The value is not specified in the given command.

-- **`-e FRAMES_PER_SECOND="30"`**
-Sets the frame rate to 30 frames per second.
-This parameter determines the number of frames captured and streamed per second.

 ## Webinterface

 mjpg-streamer includes a webinterface that is available under this URL: